mattunderscorechampion/tree-root/README.md

 require a separate sorting algorithm to place the elements.
 Sorted and sorting tree builders both need a comparator for the elements.

+##Open and closed nodes

+For node selection it is desirable to be able to select nodes of the same type (or supertype) to the one passed in.
+To preserve this type, open nodes expose a type parameter that the child accessor methods, such as childIterator will use in their return type.
+Closed nodes extend open nodes and make this type parameter concrete.
+This ensures that methods can prove that nodes will return certain subtypes as children.
+This does restrict returning similar nodes, similar nodes must return an open subtype.

 ##SPI

 There is also an SPI that can be used to support specific implementations.
 The SPI can be used to expose more powerful